PointlessWidgetsCo/blog/src/content/blog/uncertainty_rockets_tariffs/index.md

 The Fed could come under pressure to cut rates—ironically during what was supposed to be a period of policy normalisation—in order to support employment amid weakening investment sentiment.
 Compared to the China-focused tensions during Trump’s first term, the current measures are more far-reaching.
 This time, it may be harder for China to sidestep tariffs by redirecting exports through neighbouring countries.

 Still, monetary policy can only do so much.
 It does in no way resolve the root cause of the issue: policy uncertainty.
-If anything, easing rates in response could unintentionally encourage further escalations in the trade war and creating even more inflationary pressure down the line 🔥.
+If anything, easing rates in response could unintentionally encourage further escalations in the trade war and creating even more inflationary pressure down the line 💣.

-#GlobalEconomy #TradeWar #Tariffs #FedWatch #MonetaryPolicy